 MON CHERIE.
 By Nancy Brazil. freshwater cultured pearls, costume jewelry, glass beads and tiles.

 The Calavera was Posada’s most important iconographic contribution to Mexico and its art.
 The most famous image of his is the engraving entitled “Catrina.”
-The image is of a skeleton woman wearing a huge hat, a feather boa and a French gown.
+The image is of a skeleton woman wearing a huge hat, a feather boa, and a French gown.
 This illustration was first published in 1913, in the first few years of the Mexican Revolution.
 She symbolized the schism of the social classes and made a bold statement, that all people, poor or wealthy, famous and loved or shunned and abandoned were all united in death.
-No matter how we all differ in life, we are at the end all just bones.
+No matter how we all differ in life, we are in the end, all just bones.
 Porfirio Diaz, Mexico’s leader before the revolution was a Francophile.
 The art of this period looked like the traditional paintings of France; the famous art academy had only European instructors and the upper class dressed in French clothes of the period.
-Mexican customs and rituals were hidden, and were only rediscovered during and after the revolution.
-The calavera Catrina, in her French elaborate costume also clearly symbolized the death to Porifirian Society.
+Mexican customs and rituals were hidden and were only rediscovered during and after the revolution.
+The Calavera Catrina, in her French elaborate costume also clearly symbolized the death of the Porifirian Society.